bloguetronica/fau200/src/README.txt

 It may be necessary to undo any previous operations.
 Invoking "make clean" will delete all object code generated (binaries included) during earlier compilations.
-You can also invoke "sudo make uninstall" to unistall the binaries.
+You can also invoke "sudo make uninstall" to uninstall the binaries.

 P.S.: